-(X): apply only in cases of voluntary production decrease.
+(X): apply only in cases of voluntary production decrease- before a storm event

-Important remark: the new mitigation measures should either not be applied to the existing parks, either not have a direct financial impact on the existing parks.
+Important remark: the new mitigation measures which are specific to offshore parks should either not be applied to the existing parks, either not have a direct financial impact on the existing parks.
+However, measures that apply to the entire market might have a direct impact on the existing parks.